pmind555/kapasitygo/README.md

 - [**iot-simulator/**](/iot-simulator/README.md): IoT simulation scripts to mimic trash compactors.
 - [**database/**](/database/README.md): Database scripts and schema definitions.
 - [**docs/**](/docs/README.md): Other documentation and diagrams.

+## Assumptions Made

+1. **Coding Language**: Python was chosen for the backend and IoT simulator because it is the language I have recently worked with, and it is easy to code and understand while being powerful enough to serve as a backend core.
+2. **Security**: The security implementation is very schematic (no HTTPS, API-KEY-based), but the approach of using x509 certificates on the IoT device side could be usable in a real-life scenario with further improvements.
+3. **Simulation Containers**: Running each simulated device as a separate container can be beneficial when testing at scale, as it allows deploying many containers of different types to simulate a real-life workload.
+4. **Container Deployment**: Everything is deployed as Docker containers because I am most familiar with this approach, and it is still suitable for use in a production environment.
+5. **Hosting Environment**: The project is deployed to an Ubuntu server running in the Hetzner datacenter VPC.
+This hosting provides great value for money and is well-suited for startups.
+6. **HTTP vs. MQTT**: HTTP was chosen over MQTT as it is a simpler solution to implement.
+Since compactors send data infrequently (every 15 minutes), HTTP works well without the need for advanced QoS, keep-alive connectivity, etc.

 ## Getting Started